effekt-lang/effekt/examples/features/effect-handlers.effekt.md

 unsafeDiv(42.0, 0.0)
 ```

-Each handler consists of a `try` block, followed by one one more handlers, starting with `with`, followed by the name of the effect and definitions for each of the effect's declared operations.
+Each handler consists of a `try` block, followed by one more handlers, starting with `with`, followed by the name of the effect and definitions for each of the effect's declared operations.

 ## Resumptive effects

-Besides exceptions, we can also emulate other useful mechanism with effects.
-For example generator functions using the
+Besides exceptions, we can also emulate other useful mechanisms with effects.
+For example, a generator functions using the
 `Yield` effect.

 ```